Mexico City is suddenly on everyone's travel radar, and with good reason - the city is home to some of the best museums, art, and food in the world.

 Colima 150, Roma Norte | Website

 A new, contemporary restaurant in Roma Norte with a focus on locally sourced and sustainably grown food.
-The main dining room is beautiful, but loved sitting on the second floor patio on a beautiful day.
+The main dining room is beautiful, but we loved sitting on the second floor patio on a beautiful day.
 What to order: the fried artichokes and the crudo.

 Agustín Melgar 6, Condesa | Website